Home Video Games Theatre Writing

 The Idea

-18th of May 2025
+May 18, 2025

 Quite often creatives get asked: "Where do your ideas come from"?
 It's a silly question really, everyone has ideas, which can come from seemingly nowhere or from all manner of different places.
 But some people do seem genuinely amazed at the ideas that other people have or the things that they come up with.
 Plenty of people have interesting or incredible ideas, but they don't think that their ideas are interesting or incredible because they are having them on a regular basis.